awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ## Creating a Grant<a name="create-grant"></a>

 To create a grant for an AWS KMS customer master key, use the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
+The response includes only the grant ID and grant token\.
+To get detailed information about the grant, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation, as shown in [Viewing a Grant](#list-grants)\.

+These examples create a grant that allows Alice, an IAM user in the account, to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the CMK identified by the `KeyId` parameter\.

-This example uses the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

 ------
 #### [ Java ]